ballerina-platform/ballerina-lang/README.md

 ## Running samples

 The website http://ballerinalang.org has several samples you can try out right there in the page.
-Or go to the [Samples](https://ballerinalang.org/docs/by-example/) website to view the Ballerina by examples.
 These samples are also available in the `<ballerina_home>/samples` directory in your Ballerina distribution.
+Or go to the [ballerina-by-example](https://ballerinalang.org/docs/by-example/) website to view the Ballerina examples.